The Primary Child in the First Plane

 Crave to explore their environment and to interact with it using their senses.

 The Primary program follows the traditional Montessori three year cycle (ages 3-6).
 At a glance, the primary program spends the first two years developing and building upon the foundations of the lessons and materials presented to children and the third year (Elder, or Kindergarten) in mastery and leadership of the classroom.

 During the primary years children learn through experience and a series of self-directed activities.
-In this 3-year cycle students are exposed to materials that will address sensory learning, using their sense of touch, taste, smell, sight, and hearing to take in all the information of the materials offered in the environment.
+Children are exposed to materials that will address sensory learning, using their sense of touch, taste, smell, sight, and hearing to take in all the information of the materials offered in the environment.

-After the transition process from the toddler environment to the primary environment has been completed, the child will continue his or her independent educational journey in this new, primary environment.
+After the transition process from the toddler environment to the primary environment has been completed, the child will continue their independent educational journey in this new, primary environment.
 By interacting with materials and lessons provided by the guide, children in this environment develop and grow through the practice of processes.
 The child learns to place a value on the work and process of learning.

 As well as learning through sensorial processes, children practice learning through the observation of their peers, and interaction with others.
-Because it is a 3-cycle, children grow during their time in the primary classroom.
 As they grow, the materials and lessons they receive grow as well.
 The guide addresses these growths and changes with lessons appropriate to every child’s learning needs.

 The Elder Year (Kindergarten)

 The Elder year, also known as Kindergarten, is an important year for the 5-year-old children in the Primary classroom.
 Naturally, they become leaders of the classroom, taking on responsibilities and developing their social skills as role models to younger students.